bryanamaciel/TripleTen-Projects/AirBnB Project/README.md

 ***Process:

+1.)
 Cleaned the data by standardizing the "neighborhood" and "bedrooms" columns to remove inconsistencies.

+2.)
 Created pivot tables to identify the most attractive neighborhoods based on the number of reviews in the last 12 months.

+3.)
 Analyzed property sizes by generating pivot tables to determine the most popular listings for vacation rentals, with a focus on neighborhoods like Harlem.

+4.)
 Calculated revenue generation by using the "calendar" data, summing nightly revenue, and estimating annual earnings for top listings.

-Visualized findings to provide actionable insights on the best neighborhoods and property types for investment.
+5.)Visualized findings to provide actionable insights on the best neighborhoods and property types for investment.

 ***Data: